 - heart attack without any warning signs

-Call for an appointment with your physician if you have symptoms of AN.
-Early diagnosis may improve your prognosis.
+See your doctor if you have symptoms of AN.
+Early diagnosis may improve your outlook.

-Your doctor will make a diagnosis based on your risk factors, observations during a physical examination, and results of medical tests.
-Your physician may conduct the following tests:
+Your doctor will make a diagnosis based on your risk factors, observations during a physical examination, and test results.
+Your doctor may conduct the following tests:

 - breathing tests to evaluate blood pressure and heart rate

-- gastric-emptying tests to observe gastric motility and muscle activity
+- gastric emptying tests to assess your gastric motility and muscle activity

-- quantitative sudomotor axon reflex test to assess nerve reactions associated with the sweat glands
+- a quantitative sudomotor axon reflex test (QSART) to assess nerve reactions associated with the sweat glands

-- tilt-table test to monitor blood pressure during posture changes
+- a tilt-table test to monitor blood pressure during posture changes

-- thermoregulatory test to observe sweat patterns during temperature changes
+- a thermoregulatory test to look at your sweat patterns during temperature changes

-- bladder ultrasound to view the bladder structure
+- a bladder ultrasound to examine your bladder structure

-- abdominal X-rays to examine the digestive tract
+- abdominal X-rays to examine your digestive tract

 Treatments for AN target the damaged nerves and any underlying condition causing injury to the nerves.
-Thus, different treatments are available depending on the symptoms you are experiencing.
+Different treatments are available depending on your symptoms.

 Digestive and gastrointestinal treatments include:

-- taking prescription medications, such as metoclopramide, to aid digestion
+- taking prescription medications to help with digestion

 - consuming frequent, small meals